- 5000 ans av. J.-C.

 Appearance of maritime maps in the Islamic world

-The relations of travelers (merchants, sailors or ship captains) such as the relation of China and India, written in 851, or the supplement to the relation of China and India, written in the tenth century, only concern the expeditions themselves and not the description of the navigation around Arabia.
-Literary sources such as The Thousand and One Nights and The Travels of Sindbad are known, but it is essential to turn to the Arab geographers.
-Ibn Khurdadhbih's Book of Roads and Kingdoms is the first Arabic prose source to mention Qatar, briefly indicating that it was one of the stops on the road linking Basra to the province of Oman (mid-ninth century).
-The port in Bahrain province is considered to be the "port" serving Oman, India and China
+Travelers' accounts (merchants, sailors or ship's captains) such as the relation de la Chine et de l'Inde, written in 851, or the supplement to the relation de la Chine et de l'Inde, written in the 10th century, only concern the expeditions themselves and not the description of navigation around Arabia.
+Literary sources such as the Thousand and One Nights and Sindbad's Travels are well known, but it is essential to turn to Arab geographers.
+Ibn Khurdadhbih's Book of Roads and Kingdoms is the first Arabic prose source to mention Qatar, briefly indicating that it was one of the stages on the route linking Basra to the province of Oman (mid-9th century).
+The port in the province of Bahrain is considered to be the "port" serving Oman, India and China.

 The Qarmate revolution